netdata/go.d.plugin/modules/fluentd/README.md

-# fluentd
+# Fluentd monitoring with Netdata

 [`Fluentd`](https://www.fluentd.org/) is an open source data collector for unified logging layer.

-This module will monitor one or more `Fluentd` servers depending on configuration.
+This module will monitor one or more `Fluentd` servers, depending on your configuration.
 It gathers metrics from plugin endpoint provided by [in_monitor plugin](https://docs.fluentd.org/v1.0/articles/monitoring-rest-api).

 ## Requirements